 The first thing that you will need to do is completely turn off the hot tub’s power.
 This is important so that you won’t have to face the risk of electric shock.

-Once you’ve gotten that cleared up, it’s time to actually drain the water.
+Once you’ve gotten that cleared up, it’s time to drain the water.
 You can choose to do this in one of two ways.
-Of course, you can simply wait for the hot tub to completely drain itself, which might take some time.
-Connect the hose to the spa drain and wait for the water to completely drain out.
-This will also allow you to move the hose around if you’re letting the water drain into your yard as you don’t want the water to all pool up in one area.
+First, of course, you can wait for the hot tub to empty itself, which might take some time.
+Then, connect the hose to the spa drain and wait for the water to drain out completely.
+This will also allow you to move the hose around if you’re letting the water drain into your yard, as you don’t want the water to all pool up in one area.

-But if you want this job to get done quickly, then you can get a sump pump to drain the water quickly.
-Open the spa drains and stay closeby because you will need to monitor the speed at which the tub is draining.
-This is due to the fact that the sump pump will continue to work when there’s no more water left in the hot tub, which will burn the motor.
+But if you want this job to get done quickly, you can get a sump pump to drain the water quickly.
+Open the spa drains and stay close by because you will need to monitor the speed at which the tub is draining.
+This is since the sump pump will continue to work when there’s no more water left in the hot tub, which will burn the motor.
 So, make sure that you turn off the sump pump once all the water is gone.

-However, you may notice that a small bit of water has remained.
-This will be the case whether you use the sump pump or if you let the tub drain on its own.
+However, you may notice that a tiny bit of water has remained.
+This will be the case whether you use the sump pump or let the tub drain on its own.
 You can use a shop vac to get rid of all this water, as well as any water that has stayed in the jets, suctions, and other parts of the tub.

-Now, it’s time for you to actually clean your hot tub.
+Now, it’s time for you to clean your hot tub.

 Step 3: Clean the Filters

 You can take the opportunity while your hot tub is draining to clean out the filters.
 It is recommended that you try to replace the filters every 18 months to 2 years.
 Make sure that you rinse them every month or so.